-Please note that our eServices digital suite continues to be available to keep your projects moving where you can submit applications for residential and commercial development projects.
-You can also look up zoning requirements, apply for permits and more from the comfort of your home or business.
+Please note that our eServices digital suite continues to be available to keep your projects moving.
+Here you can electronically submit applications for residential and commercial development projects.
+You can also look up zoning requirements, review permit history, and more from the comfort of your home or business.
 Anywhere, anytime, online. https://www.placer.ca.gov/eservice

 What We Do

 We review plans and inspect construction in the unincorporated areas of Placer County to verify that work complies with building codes for safe and habitable structures.

-"Helping the community build safe and sustainable dreams through high quality customer service, certainty, engagement, and transparently adaptable standards.
+"Helping the community build safe and sustainable dreams through high quality customer service, certainty, engagement, and transparently adaptable standards."